Join us at Studio Museum 127, the Museum's temporary satellite location, to meet 2018 artists in residence Allison Janae Hamilton

 , and Sable Elyse Smith

-during their year-long tenure at the Museum, and be among the first to view their works in progress.
-Conceived at the formation of the Studio Museum nearly fifty years ago, the Artist-in-Residence
+, and be among the first to view their works in progress.
+Conceived at the formation of the Studio Museum fifty years ago, the Artist-in-Residence

 Allison Janae Hamilton (b.
 1984, Lexington, Kentucky) is an interdisciplinary artist working in sculpture, installation, photography, video, and taxidermy.
 Using plant matter, layered imagery, sounds, and animal remains, Hamilton creates immersive spaces that consider the role of the American landscape in concepts of “Americana” and social constructions of space, particularly within the rural South.
 Hamilton's work has been shown at institutions including the Museum of Modern Art, The Jewish Museum, the Smithsonian National Portrait Gallery, Fundación Botín, Santander, and the Istanbul Design Biennial.
 Hamilton was a 2013–14 fellow in the Whitney Independent Study Program and has been awarded residencies at Recess, New York; Fundación Botín, Cantabria, Spain; and the Rush Arts Foundation, New York.
 She received her Ph.D. in American Studies from New York University and her MFA in Visual Arts from Columbia University.
 She lives and works in New York.